 Because, once you’ve found your target audience, it’s just a matter of finding a way to get your content in front of them.

-On Facebook, there’s a few ways to do that.
+On Facebook, there are a few ways to do that.

 The main way (and by far the most effective) is to advertise.